mchalupa/dg/README.md

 ### Using the slicer

 Compiled slicer can be found in the tools subdirectory.
-First, you need to compile your program into LLVM (make sure you are using the LLVM 3.4 version binaries!):
+First, you need to compile your program into LLVM (make sure you are using the correct version of LLVM binaries if you have more of them):

 ```
 clang -c -emit-llvm source.c -o bytecode.bc